youreachedrahat/PPBL-2023-Token-Registry/readme.md

     - Go to the *Source Code* icon at the left side (after you save your work, a number inside a "bubble" emerge from that icon).

-    - If you Hover your mouse on the section *Changes*, a "+" sign will appear (among a few other symbols).
+    - If you hover your mouse on the section *Changes*, a "+" sign will appear (among a few other symbols).
 Click on the "+" sign.

         You will notice that the changes will disappear from that section and reappear in the *Staged Changes* section.

     -  Time to *Commit* your changes: In the field "Message" (above the *Commit* button), write a message.
-For example, `I created a new .json file`.
+For example: `I created a new .json file`.
 Next, click on the *Commit* button.

     - Click on the *Sync Changes* button.

-    - After that action, a small window will pop-up, requesting your GitLab username.
+    - After that action, a small window will pop up asking for your *GitLab username*.

     - Next, the same window will request a password.
 That password corresponds to your *Personal Access Token* that you can configure in the *Profile Settings* of your GitLab account, in the section "Access Tokens".

     >Note: In the "Access Tokens" section you will generate your new *personal access token*.
-That token will start with the prefix *glpat*.
+That token will be a long string starting with the prefix *glpat*.
 Once generated, you should copy it immediately and save it securely.

     *d.* Parcial result: if you go to your fork at GitLab and select your *working-branch*, you'll see all the modifications you made.
 But, if you switch to your *main* branch, you will see that there are no modifications in that branch.

     So that, it's time to merge the modifications to the *main branch* of **your fork** (not yet to the Gimbalabs repo).

     *e.* Go back to your VS Code, go to the menu *Terminal* and open a *New Terminal*.